Rarst/composer-in-wp/content/about.md

 <!---
 title = About the Site
-description = Info about the "Composer in WordPress site" -->
+description = Info about the “Composer in WordPress site” -->

-This site had been created by [Andrey "Rarst" Savchenko](http://www.Rarst.net), who became Composer evangelist in WordPress circles after he got bitten by wild Composer in early 2013 (unconfirmed rumor).
+This site had been created by [Andrey “Rarst” Savchenko](http://www.Rarst.net), who became Composer evangelist in WordPress circles after he got bitten by wild Composer in early 2013 (unconfirmed rumor).

-He has been asked "but where can I read about all of that!?" few too many times and now this is it.
+He has been asked “but where can I read about all of that!?” few too many times and now this is it.

 ## Contact

-This site's goal is to provide and point to any information you could possibly need about using Composer with WordPress projects.
+This site’s goal is to provide and point to any information you could possibly need about using Composer with WordPress projects.

-So don't hesitate to contact with questions or suggestions!
+So don’t hesitate to contact with questions or suggestions!

  - pull request to [GitHub/Rarst/composer-in-wp](https://github.com/Rarst/composer-in-wp) or [open issue](https://github.com/Rarst/composer-in-wp/issues)
  - tweet [@Rarst](https://twitter.com/Rarst)